The Law of Peoples: The Society of Peoples

 By 'Law of Peoples', Rawls means "a particular political conception of right and justice that applies to the principles and norms of international law and practice" (L.P. p.
 3).
 This political conception of justice is arrived at through the device of the 'original position' – a hypothetical arrangement whereby representatives of each of the peoples get together with the aim of determining principles that will govern the terms of their association.
 The principles yielded by this process make up the content of the Law of Peoples.
-The eight principles are:
+Seven initial principles were set out in Rawls' 1993 essay, and an eighth principle was added in his 1999 edition: